-Large observational studies through companies like Cannabis Access Clinics are also underway which will help evaluate the effects of cannabis in broader populations within a real-world setting and provide valuable information for future clinical trials.
+Large observational studies through companies like CA Clinics are also underway which will help evaluate the effects of cannabis in broader populations within a real-world setting and provide valuable information for future clinical trials.
 Clinics like these often undertake robust patient monitoring and data collection as part of ‘business-as-usual’ operations, allowing them to cost effectively add specific trial protocols to their patient care operations.

 High-quality research and infrastructure

 Australia has a strong reputation for the quality of its scientific and medical research.
 Australia is internationally recognised for its highly trained clinical workforce and the high-quality data produced by its experienced, trained (and accredited) research teams.
 Australian clinical research sites also have high-quality clinical facilities with state-of-the-art equipment for testing, treatment and analysis.
 These characteristics of the Australian environment ensure high quality research conduct and generate confidence in the findings of clinical trials conducted in Australia.